top of page

 I am a first-generation college graduate from a working-class family in the Appalachians of rural Western Pennsylvania.
 This positionality deeply informs my entire way of life.

 My published works have appeared in Teachers College Record (2020), the Elgar Encyclopedia of Environmental Sociology (Edward Elgar, 2024), and The Marcusean Mind (Routledge, 2024).
-The last of these, entitled "Extinction Rebellion: A Great Refusal for the Anthropocene," was honored with awards from both the American Educational Research Association and the Center for Sustainable Futures, and it has also been nominated for the Iris Marion Young Award from the Radical Philosophy Association.
+The last of these, entitled "Extinction Rebellion: A Great Refusal for the Anthropocene," was honored with awards from both the American Educational Research Association and the Center for Sustainable Futures, and it was also nominated for the Iris Marion Young Award from the Radical Philosophy Association.

 I am an editor of The Frommian Mind, a forthcoming volume on the sociologist and psychoanalyst Erich Fromm for Routledge's Philosophical Minds book series.